guiguitator/Avocado.js/README.md

-# Avocado.js
+# 🥑 Avocado.js

-A lightweight JavaScript framework to help you create a web application.
+A simple and lightweight JavaScript framework to help you create a web application.